Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/progress_report.md

 # Discourse Analysis of the Australian Radio Talkback Corpus

 ## 11/25/17
+### Thinking About Licenses:
+I am able to license my code but not any of the data.
+I would like my code to be open source.
+It is very helpful for other people who decide to analyze the Australian Radio Talkback Corpus, because it fixes transcription errors and organizes the data by line and by speaker.
+In considering licenses, I have come across the MIT License and the Mozilla Public License 2.0 (MPL-2.0).
+I believe the MIT License is potentially too vague, and that I will prefer the MPL-2.0, but I will continue reading about the licenses to come to a final, informed decision.

+## 11/25/17
 ### Number of Utterances for Presenters, Callers, and Experts:

 *Note: The script described below is also part of process-art-corpus.ipynb*